CHAN-DT: Analogue-to-digital conversion

-CHAN has been broadcasting in digital since April 11, 2008 on UHF channel 22.
+CHAN has been broadcasting in digital since April 11, 2008, on UHF channel 22.
 On June 29, 2011, CHAN-DT increased its effective radiated power (ERP) from 8.3 kW to its post-transitional allotment of 40 kW.
 CHAN's primary Vancouver transmitter was the station's only one required to go digital by the transition deadline.

-CHAN shut down its analogue signal, over VHF channel 8, on August 31, 2011, the official date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
-The station's digital signal remained on its pre-transition UHF channel 22.
-Through the use of PSIP, digital television receivers display CHAN-DT's virtual channel as its analogue-era VHF channel 8.
+CHAN shut down its analogue signal, over VHF channel 8, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
+The station's digital signal remained on its pre-transition UHF channel 22, using virtual channel 8.
 The station's electronic program guide began functioning properly on January 28, 2012.

 On October 15, 2012, CHAN-DT's transmitters in Kelowna, Penticton and Vernon were converted to digital signals.
 These were the station's first rebroadcast transmitters to be converted to digital as part of Shaw's efforts to convert all of its television transmitters to digital by 2016.